deepakxtechx/Starbucks-DevSecOps-Platform/README.md

 ### DNS & User Access
 - Amazon Route 53 manages the custom domain **deepakprojects.me**
-- Users securely access the application using the custom domain
+- Users access the application using the custom domain

 ---